2006 Indianapolis 500: Post-race

 Second-place finisher Marco Andretti was proud of what he accomplished, but disappointed in the final result: "Like I said, it does feel awesome and, you know, I can't complain, I almost won the Indy 500 my first year in it.
 It's just the way as a competitor, I don't want to finish second.
 I don't want to wait until next year.
 I know I have a lot of shots at it, but I wish it was this year.
 Got to take advantage of every shot."
-Michael Andretti was also somewhat dejected, but praised his son for his performance during the race: "I felt so I felt so bad for Marco, but I'm so proud.
+Michael Andretti was also somewhat dejected, but praised his son for his performance during the race: "I felt so bad for Marco, but I'm so proud.
 He drove a hell of a race.
 I drove with him a hell of a lot in that race.
 He drove like a champion.
 He drove like he's been out there 10 years."
 Marco's grandfather Mario was equally as laudatory of his finish: "He matured so tremendously throughout the month.
 This is one event where you have time (to prepare) and Marco took full advantage to learn something new.
 He did his job.
 It was a very steep learning curve for him."
-Marco was named Rookie of the Year for the 2006 Indianapolis 500, though his close loss reminded journalists, such as Jim Litke of Pittsburgh Post-Gazette and Mike Harris of Eugene Register-Guard, of the supposed Andretti curse.
+Marco was named Rookie of the Year for the 2006 Indianapolis 500, though his close loss invoked memories of the supposed Andretti curse with journalists such as Jim Litke of Pittsburgh Post-Gazette and Mike Harris of Eugene Register-Guard.

 None of the 33 cars in the race, which were all powered by Honda, encountered engine issues; it is believed to be the first time in Indianapolis 500 history that this has occurred.
 Robert Clarke, president of Honda Performance Development, commented on this feat: "It's an amazing accomplishment for everyone at Honda Performance Development and our technical partner at Ilmor.
 I'm both extremely proud of the result and grateful for the incredible effort put forth by all of our associates leading up to today's race.
 Congratulations to Sam [Hornish] and Roger [Penske] for a great ‘500'.
 Their team fought back from adversity and gave us a thrilling finish today."
 This was also the final Indianapolis 500 for public address announcer Tom Carnegie, who had commentated every edition of the event since 1946.
 Carnegie cited health issues, particularly related to his legs, as the reason for his retirement, which he announced on June 9.